 - ½ teaspoon ground black pepper

-- ½ teaspoon salt (optional)
+- ½ teaspoon salt

 - ½ cup breadcrumbs

-- ½ tsp. paprika (optional)
+- ½ teaspoon paprika - optional

-- Cook the onions.
-Using your same saucepan, add 2 cups of vegetable broth and the peeled onions.
+- Using your same saucepan, add 2 cups of vegetable broth and the peeled onions.
 Bring the broth to a boil and then reduce the heat to simmer.
 Cover the pot and cook the onions for 15-20 minutes until most of the broth is absorbed.
 It’s ok to leave a bit of broth in the bottom of the pan (up to ½ inch is fine).
 This will help the sauce to thin out a bit.

-- Preheat.
-Preheat the oven to 4250F (2200C).
+- Preheat the oven to 425 F. (200 C.)

 - You can make this dish ahead of time.
 Cover the casserole dish with plastic wrap and store it in the refrigerator.
 Add the breadcrumbs right before baking.
 Bake, covered, for 15-20 minutes until the sauce bubbles.
 Uncover and bake for another 5 minutes to toast the breadcrumbs.

 - This recipe can be made with frozen pearl onions or a mix of pearl onions and other vegetables.
 Add the frozen onions to the vegetable broth (step 4).